 Good Restaurants in Berlin

-There are various sites with restaurants reviews, for example those in my list of other relevant websites.
-What you'll find below, are my personal recommendations based on my personal experience.
-Having said that, we have to note that we eat kosher style, so we didn't try any pork etc. at the following places (which all offer also non-pork or veggie alternatives).
+There are various sites with restaurants reviews, for example those in our list of other relevant websites.
+What you'll find below, are our personal recommendations.

-In order to help you stay focused, we tried to limit myself in each category to those 3-5 places that we frequent with our own friends and family.
-In each category, we marked one restaurant with a heart (♥) as our personal favorite, even though it was sometimes a hard choice to make.
+In order to help you stay focused, we tried to limit ourselves in each category to 4-7 places.
 Not all websites have an English version, so if you're puzzled and can't figure out the address etc., we'd be happy to help.

-Please also note that none of the these restaurants is certified as kosher, although the vegetarian and specifically vegan places listed below might serve as a reasonable substitute (for kosher restaurants, please have a look at the page Eating Kosher in Berlin).
+Please also note that none of the these restaurants is certified as kosher, for kosher restaurants, please have a look at the page Eating Kosher in Berlin.

 And last but not least, here's an interesting article about tipping in restaurants.